psrc/relmer/README.md

 ## What is *ElmerGeo*?

 ElmerGeo is PSRC's home for geospatial data for use by staff.
-In the past we used shapefiles for our spatial data, but today we store these as layers within a geodatabase.
+In the past we used shapefiles for our spatial data, but today we store these as feature classes within a geodatabase.
 At PSRC, the database we use for this purpose is named *ElmerGeo*.

 ## Installation Instructions